-Have you ever sat in front of your computer wanting to write a blog post, or send an email or a newsletter to your subscribers, or even to create a video... but your mind was a blank?
+Have you experienced sitting in front of your computer wanting to write a blog post, or send an email or a newsletter to your subscribers, or even to create a video... but your mind is a complete blank?

-You had no idea what you want to write about or talk about?
+You have no idea what you want to write about or talk about?

 If you want a solution for writer's block, I have a really cool idea for you that I'm sharing in this video.

-It involves tapping into the expertise of people who make a living out of creating content and, not just any content, but creating content consistently and content that's so good that people pay for it.
+It involves tapping into the expertise of people who make a living out of creating content and, not creating just any content, but creating content consistently and content that's so good, people pay for it.

 This little-known source of topic ideas is the printed magazine.

-Even though the internet is so accessible and information is on our fingertips,
+Even though the internet is accessible and information is on our fingertips,

 magazines have not died.
 They're still around and there's a magazine for almost every topic you can think of.